AstralDynamics/orca/spec/screens/tutor-dashboard.md

 # Tutor Dashboard

-The tutor home screen is the home screen that mentors will return to in order to see which students have marked competencies for mentor review.
+The tutor home screen is the home screen that tutors use to search for their students and understand what their current progress is towards their practice competancies.

 <img src="wireframes/tutor.svg" height="500px" style="border: solid 3px #000"/>